Vermilion-Sinsha/LCB_FukidashiMOD_JP/README.md

 - Game start-up screen menu loading may take ages! (though it might be cause of my weak device... so i'm not sure)
 - Speech bubbles stay longer than they have to blocking visibility on skills during combat.
 - Speech bubbles can end early because of the previous speech bubble before it.
+- Retreating IDs move their Speech bubbles to the Substituted ID.

 ## Known Voicelines That Do Not Work
 - Devyat North Sinclair & Rodion All Poludnitsa Lines (Except the death ones cause i can fit it in with their death lines.)